mui/material-ui/pages/api/avatar.md

 | <span class="prop-name">src</span> | <span class="prop-type">string</span> |  | The `src` attribute for the `img` element. |
 | <span class="prop-name">srcSet</span> | <span class="prop-type">string</span> |  | The `srcSet` attribute for the `img` element. |

+The `ref` is forwarded to the root element.

 Any other properties supplied will be spread to the root element (native element).

 ## CSS